Skip to content

 Finding Our True North: The “Why”

 As the groups posted their clusters on the wall, the raw data of our collective thinking began to form a coherent picture.
-It was a powerful moment.
+Vague, individual frustrations coalesced into clear, shared principles.

 Truth - or, more precisely, an accurate understanding of reality - is the essential foundation for any good outcome.